Kohl's Cares® Hospital Partnerships

 Q: What does Kohl's not fund?

-A: Kohl's will not support the following: capital campaigns, multiyear donation requests, medical equipment used inside the hospital, internal hospital or clinical programs, brick and mortar requests, programs/events supported by other retailers, programming focused strictly on educating medical professionals, train the trainer initiatives, specialty conferences and generally, salaries previously covered by the hospital, and indirect fees.
+A: Kohl's will not support the following: capital campaigns, multiyear donation requests, medical equipment used inside the hospital, internal hospital or clinical programs, brick and mortar requests, programs/events supported by other retailers, programming focused strictly on educating medical professionals, train the trainer initiatives, specialty conferences, salaries previously covered by the hospital and indirect fees.

 Q: Who should I contact if I have questions about creating my proposal?